General Program Questions

 - 8:30–9:00 AM – Children arrive and enjoy free outdoor time to play, explore, and connect.

-- 9:00 AM – We begin together with a morning gathering: singing hymns or folk songs, reading scripture, sharing school-wide announcements, and setting the tone for the day.
+- 9:00 AM – We begin together with a morning gathering: singing hymns or folk songs, sharing school-wide announcements, and setting the tone for the day.
 Parents are welcome.

 - Lunch & Fellowship – We share a community lunch that encourages connection and conversation.